bthnsrts/datathon-team-guney-kampus/README.md

-├── .gitignore    # Files and directories to be ignored by Git ├── Makefile      # Automation tasks for build and management ├── requirements.txt # List of required Python packages └── README.md     # Documentation for the project
+├── .gitignore    # Files and directories to be ignored by Git ├── Makefile      # Automation tasks for build and management ├── requirements.txt # List of required Python packages ├── setup.py      # Installation script for the package └── README.md     # Documentation for the project
 ```